balfieri/aws/README.md

-image_snapshot snapshot name            # from an existing snapshot, create a new launchable image with name my_image                                # get ami-nnn id of most recently created image my_images                               # get ami-nnn ids of all created images
+image_snapshot snapshot name            # from an existing snapshot, create a new launchable image with name my_image                                # get ami-nnn id of most recently created image my_images                               # get ami-nnn ids of all created images my_vols                                 # get vol-nnn ids of all created volumes (third column is true if encrypted)
 </pre>

 <p>Note that snapshots do not consume extra space.
 Amazon implements them using